 In general, Chamberlain's faculty members have a master's degree in nursing or other appropriate field and many have terminal degrees.
-Undergraduate liberal arts and sciences courses are taught by Chamberlain or DeVry University faculty.
+Undergraduate liberal arts and sciences courses are taught by Chamberlain faculty.
 Chamberlain faculty members are not tenured.

-AUC is managed by a dean with appropriate department chairs and course directors to oversee the educational programs and clinical rotations.
+AUC is managed by a dean with appropriate department chairs to oversee the educational programs and clinical rotations.
 In addition, the school has student services staff to assist with student financial aid, housing and other student-related matters.
-The AUC campus is supported by administrative staff located in Coral Gables, Florida, Miramar, Florida and North Brunswick, New Jersey.
+The AUC campus is supported by administrative staff located in Pembroke Pines, Florida and North Brunswick, New Jersey.